 Because our mission is to help homeless families, applicants must get a referral from a social service agency to be considered for admission.
-After six months of “clean time,” those with addiction issues qualify for our programs.
+After three months of “clean time,” those with addiction issues qualify for our programs.
 Most of our families stay two or three years; some with more complex situations stay longer.
 Those seeking to enter our housing programs agree to participate fully in programming for themselves and for their children.
 To be successful, parents must set important goals and work to attain them.

 Transitional Housing Program